schleyk/dockerfiles/nextcloud/README.md

 **Below you can find a docker-compose file, which is very useful!**

 Now you have to use a **reverse proxy** in order to access to your container through Internet, steps and details are available at the end of the README.md.
 And that's it!
 Since you already configured Nextcloud through setting environment variables, there's no setup page.

-### ARM-based devices
-You will have to build yourself using an Alpine-ARM image, like `orax/alpine-armhf:edge`.

 ### Configure
 In the admin panel, you should switch from `AJAX cron` to `cron` (system cron).